Kardar-Parisi-Zhang universality in two-component driven diffusive models: Symmetry and renormalization group perspectives: Universal scaling in case C

 The form of $a_1$ as obtained in the lowest order iterative expansion is given in Appendix.

 That a term of the form $(\partial_x h_1)^2$ is generated under iterative expansion is not surprising.
 Equations~(\ref{h1eq}) and (\ref{h1eq1}) have the same symmetries; in other words the absence of $(\partial_x h_1)^2$ in (\ref{h1eq}) is {\em not symmetry-protected}, i.e., there is no symmetry that forbids the existence of this term in (\ref{h1eq}).
+Since Eqs.~(\ref{h1eq1}) together with (\ref{h2eq}) and correspondingly the pair Eqs.~(\ref{h1eq}) and (\ref{h2eq}) have exactly the same symmetries, they must belong to the same universality class.
+Furthermore, from the explicit forms of the one-loop expressions as given in Appendix, it is clear that these are {\em inhomogeneous}, which means $a_1=0$ is not a fixed point at all of this model. {\em This remains an important technical conclusion from the present study.}